calmm-js/partial.lenses/README.md

 //             { language: 'sv', text: 'Rubrik' } ] }
 ```

+There are couple of things here that require attention.

+The reason that the newly inserted object not only has the `text` property, but
+also the `language` property is due to
+the [`L.valueOr({language, text: ""})`](#L-valueOr) part that we used to provide
+a default.

-Note the position into which the new title was inserted.
-The array of titles is
+Also note the position into which the new title was inserted.
+The array of
-kept sorted thanks to
+titles is kept sorted thanks to
 the [`L.normalize(R.sortBy(L.get("language")))`](#L-normalize) part of our lens.
+The [`L.normalize`](#L-normalize) lens transforms the data when either read or
+written with the given function.
+In this case we used
+Ramda's [`R.sortBy`](http://ramdajs.com/docs/#sortBy) to specify that we want
+the titles to be kept sorted by language.

 ### Removing data